 Efficient, effective, reliable onsite IT support is a priority for any business in the digital age — and with good reason.

 One of the main motivators for investing in quality onsite IT support is protecting systems against cybersecurity threats.
 88 percent of Canadian businesses surveyed admitted they were afraid of being hit by an attack, which is alarming but unsurprising given that Canada experienced the third-highest rate of cybersecurity incidents in the world in 2018.

 But another key motivator for adopting onsite IT support is achieving a healthier bottom line.
-Every business wants to improve or, at least, maintain their year on year, yet leaders may not realize just how much good onsite IT support contributes to a strong bottom line.
+Every business wants to improve or, at least, maintain theirs year on year, yet leaders may not realize just how much good onsite IT support contributes to a strong bottom line.

 How does it do this?

 Onsite IT support reduces cybersecurity risks and costly downtime

 Inviting an IT professional into your office gives them a chance to assess your current security measures and identify any weaknesses that could make you more vulnerable to breaches than you should be.

 Unfortunately, some small businesses underestimate their vulnerability to a cyberattack.
 They make the mistake of thinking they’re “too small” for hackers to bother with, which leaves them unequipped to repel a breach.
 The truth is, companies employing fewer than 250 people are actually a common target in Canada.